jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 {:.image-caption}
 *This is not the dude to thank for that sweet web framework you just started using*

 In fact, libraries are created and shared by developers like anyone else under terms of their choosing which can have a real impact on the software we use them in.
-Let’s take the ruby gem ecosystem as an example.
-Ruby gems can be installed from public git repos or gem servers in addition to the popular catalog on rubygems.org.
-Even on [rubygems.org](http://guides.rubygems.org/specification-reference/#license=), there is no restriction on a gem’s choice of license terms or even a requirement to have a license in the first place.
+Let’s take the Ruby gem ecosystem as an example.
+Ruby gems can be installed from public Git repositories or gem servers in addition to the popular catalog on rubygems.org.
+Even on rubygems.org there is [no restriction on a gem’s choice of license terms or even a requirement to have a license in the first place](http://guides.rubygems.org/specification-reference/#license=).
-Gems on rubygems.org frequently use FOSS licenses and provide metadata about their licenses that can be referenced by running "bundle licenses" to display an overview of the licenses provided by each of one’s install gems.
-Here is the "bundle licenses" output for a sample program.
+Gems on rubygems.org frequently use FOSS licenses and provide metadata about their licenses that can be referenced by running "bundle licenses" to display an overview of the licenses for each of the gems installed in a given project.
+Here is the "bundle licenses" output for a sample program:

 ![Initial Bundle Licenses Output](/assets/img/bundle_license-1.png)

-The licenses here are mostly MIT with a couple of other libraries licensed under other permissive licenses.
+The licenses here are mostly MIT with a couple of additional libraries licensed under other permissive licenses.
 Let’s say that I want to make a command-line application with an intuitive and visually rich interface the displays colored console text.
-I have no idea how to do that but I do know that there is a great Gem that can help me out.
-After requiring the colorize gem, I can check the output of "bundle licenses" to see if anything has changed.
+I have no idea how to do that but I do know that there is a great gem that can help me out.
+After requiring the colorize gem, I can check the output of "bundle licenses" to see if anything has changed:

 ![Bundle Licenses Output With Colorize Gem](/assets/img/bundle_license-2.png)

- As you can see, the license of colorize is "GPL-2.0", a strong copyleft license (technically the license is GPLv2+ but we don't need to get into that).
+As you can see, the license of colorize is "GPL-2.0", a strong copyleft license (technically the license is GPLv2+ but that's a whole other blog post).
 As a result of using this gem I’m now accountable for abiding by it's license including licensing my program to users under the same or compatible license terms.

 # Conclusion

-While I could happily keep writing about this topic for days, I think this post gives a good taste of what FOSS is, the different types of FOSS, and some of the issues to look out for when using FOSS in program.
+While I could happily keep writing about this topic for days, I think this post gives a good taste of what FOSS is, the different types of FOSS, and some of the issues to look out for when using FOSS in a program.

 FOSS is an incredibly powerful resource for software developers and it is important to have a basic concept of what FOSS is all about and what using it requires of us in return.